-Nature Cure by Richard Mabey
+Nature Cure – Richard Mabey Library

 ‘Mabey’s memoir on his recovery from crippling depression through a rediscovery of his love for nature is quite remarkable both for its honesty and its total lack of ego.
 He has much to say on Man’s relationship with nature and the prose is both warm and fiercely intelligent.’
 The Judges, Whitbread Book Awards, 2005.